icanooooo/learn_rust/7_managing_projects/notes.md

 It's structured nicely so we can know each module relation with each other. `hosting` and `serving` are different modules with each of their own submodules, but they're sibling and have the same parents, `front_of_house`.
 Essentially modules help use to make projects and programs that are easier to organize.

 ## Paths

+To show rust where to find an item in a module tree, we use the same path we use for the filesystem.
+A path can take two forms
+- *absolute paths* full path starting from the *crate root*.
+(Not your system root obviously).
+Starts with the literal `crate`.
+- and a *relative path*, starts from the current module and uses `super`, `self`, and an identifier in the current module.

+They are followed by double collons `::`.